A Full Cycle Design Process Study

 Affinity Map

-With each major finding on a sticky note, we grouped the insights by similarity and topic.
-I led the analysis around the nuances of digital interactions.
-The following themes emerged:
+After conducting the interviews, we captured each major finding on a sticky note and grouped insights by similarity and topic.
+I led the analysis around the nuances of digital interactions, uncovering patterns in how young adults maintain friendships online.

-All participants prefer staying updated with a small, intimate group of close friends rather than large social circles.
-They value quality interactions over quantity.
+• Intimate social circles matter: Participants prefer staying updated with a small group of close friends rather than large social networks, valuing quality over quantity.

 User Persona